Whiteknight/Rosella/libraries/test.md

 * Rosella uses the Test library to implement its own unit tests
 * [Parrot-Linear-Algebra](http://github.com/Whiteknight/parrot-linear-algebra)
 uses the Test library for unit tests
+* [Jaesop][http://github.com/Whiteknight/jaesop) uses the Test library for unit testing JavaScript code and the runtime.